surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/developer/module/how-to-write-a-powershell-script-module.md

 1. To install and run your module, save the module to one of the appropriate PowerShell paths, and use `Import-Module`.

-   The paths where you can install your module are located in the `$env:PSModulePath` global variable.
+   The paths where you can install your module are located in the `$Env:PSModulePath` global variable.
 For example, a common path to save a module on a system would be `%SystemRoot%/users/<user>/Documents/PowerShell/Modules/<moduleName>`.
 Be sure to create a directory for your module that uses the same name as the script module, even if it's only a